williamw520/williamw520.github.io/_posts/2025-12-04-back-to-basic-read-file-fully.md

-Back to Basics: Reading Files in Zig
+Back to Basics: Reading Files Fully in Zig
 ====================================
 ***Ways to Read a File Fully with the New IO in Zig***

+<small>(For reading a file line by line, see [File Reading with the New IO in Zig](/2025/09/23/back-to-basic-reading-file-in-zig.html).)</small>

 A common task in programming is file reading, especially reading the entire content of a file.
 In Zig, there are a number of ways to read an entire file into memory.